 You are, ultimately, your own financial adviser, and even the smallest expenses should be eliminated if at all possible.
-By continuing to carry PMI which is no longer required, nor needed, only decreases the amount of money you have available.
+By continuing to carry PMI which is no longer required, or needed, only decreases the amount of money you have available.

 Most lenders require a real estate appraisal to be completed by a state certified appraiser as the primary proof required to eliminate unnecessary PMI insurance.
-At Straw Hat Enterprises I specialize in helping homeowners rid themselves of unneeded and unwanted PMI insurance.
+At Straw Hat Enterprises, I specialize in helping homeowners rid themselves of unneeded and unwanted PMI insurance.
 Make sure to discuss with your lender the process prior to contacting an appraiser.
 The lender will help give you some direction.
-If they are not helpful, contact me and I will give some things to ask of the lender that will better help you understand the process.
+If they are not helpful, contact me and I will give you some things to ask of the lender that will better help you understand the process.

 I offer an initial consultation and will discuss with you the process to determine, if you have sufficient equity in your home to enable you to cancel your PMI.

 Please contact me today via e-mail (firstname.lastname@example.org) or mobile telephone (909) 262-3434 to discuss your particular case.

 Get a Free Quote for Your Appraisal or Consultation